mpicard/goes/README.md

 * https://kickstarter.engineering/event-sourcing-made-simple-4a2625113224
 Because of the Go type system, i wasn't able (you can help ?) to use purely immutable aggregates:
-You need to pass a pointer to the `Call` function.
+You need to pass a pointer to the `Execute` function.
 The underlying data is not modified, but is kind of dirty.

 * https://github.com/mishudark/eventhus